 Over the last several years, Keyera has placed particular focus on the identification and mitigation of risk related to pipelines which cross water bodies.
-As part of this effort, we have completed comprehensive risk assessments and surveys of all major water crossings traversed by our pipelines and developed site specific emergency response plans at all river and named creek crossings.
+We have hydrological and geotechnical surveillance systems to monitor land disturbances and changes in river levels in high-risk areas this helps us proactively identify potential issues.
+We also complete risk assessment surveys for all major water crossings traversed by our pipelines and have developed site-specific emergency response plans at all river and named-creek crossings.

 Our most predominant use of water occurs in the development of our underground storage caverns.

 In this context, we use water to dissolve naturally occurring salt formations to create a cavern for the storage of liquid hydrocarbons.
 Once salt from the formation has dissolved into the water, it creates brine, which we store in above ground brine ponds or inject into disposal formations.
 Once the cavern is placed in operation, brine is reused to displace hydrocarbons stored in our caverns.

 How can we help?
 Email us with comments, questions, or feedback.Let's talk